MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 # Extend Teams apps across Microsoft 365

 > [!NOTE]
-> This early developer preview is intended to provide Teams developers with existing applications the chance to try the new functionality and [provide feedback](/microsoftteams/platform/feedback) on this expansion of the Teams developer platform into other high-usage areas of the Microsoft 365 ecosystem.
+> The early developer preview is intended to provide Teams developers with existing applications the chance to try the new functionality and [provide feedback](/microsoftteams/platform/feedback) on this expansion of the Teams developer platform into other high-usage areas of the Microsoft 365 ecosystem.

 You can test your Teams apps running in Microsoft Office and Outlook by updating your code to use the new [Microsoft Teams JavaScript client SDK v2 Preview](using-teams-client-sdk-preview.md) and Microsoft Teams [Developer preview manifest](../resources/schema/manifest-schema-dev-preview.md).
 With this preview, you can: